TeresaKamiri/journal-anomaly-detector/README.md

 * `models/`: trained models + artifacts
 * Downloadable anomaly report via UI

+Note: Anomalies detected by the autoencoder are statistical outliers.
+They may be errors, policy violations, or benign exceptions — and require human review.

 ## Contributing

 Feel free to fork this repository and submit pull requests for any improvements or fixes.
 If you have suggestions or issues, open an issue, and i will get back to you.